w3c/process/README.md

 	to disentangle definitions of maturities from transition between states (editorial)
 * Significant revisions and additions to the Recommendation Track
+* A few final tweaks based on comments gathered during the AC Review Period

 As some of these changes overlap, in order to facilitate review,